cyrus2281/Connect-4/README.md

 Unfortunately, at the time I also were not familliar with rules of copyright.
 So this application is a scramble of lots of code from Stackoverflow and lots of other websites.
 Also for the graphics (which are all modifed by me), I do not have the origin source.
 So please conact me for credits and copyright.

-Copyright (c) 2021 Milad Mobini and lots of other websites
+Copyright (c) 2021 Cyrus Mobini and lots of other websites